 While the term “Eastern-Europe” has many negative connotations, this website is not about what kind of brand is good or bad.
 Equally it is not about what Estonians want.
 If you stopped one on a street and asked if he felt Nordic he probably couldn’t care less.
 It is about what is factually correct and what simply makes sense.
 There is absolutely nothing wrong with being Baltic — but does categorising Estonia as Baltic or Eastern-European make sense?
 Lets take a look:

 - Folk festivals and organizations that are “Nordic” in nature will promote Finnish culture, but not Estonian culture, even though they are heavily related.
+There’s many cultural events happening all over the Northern European region and it would help keep the traditions alive if similar cultures could celebrate together in unison.

 - The American-Scandinavian Foundation will support scholars that want to study in Turku, but not in Tartu.